Reuh/anselme/LANGUAGE.md

 * `string`: a string.
 Can be defined between double quotes `"string"`.
 Support [text interpolation](#text-interpolation).
 Support [escape codes](#escape-codes).

 * `pair`: a couple of values.
 Types can be mixed.
-Can be defined using colon `"key":5`.
-Pairs named by a string that is also a valid identifier can be created using the `key=5` shorthand syntax.
+Can be defined using equal sign `"key"=5`.
+Pairs named by a string that is also a valid identifier can be created using the `key=5` shorthand syntax; `key` will not be interpreted as the variable `key` but the string `"key"` (if `key` is a variable and you want to force the use of its value as a key instead of the string `"key"`, you can wrap it in parentheses).

 * `type`: a couple of values.
 Types can be mixed.
 Can be defined using colon `expr::type`.
 The second value is used in type checks, this is intended to be use to give a custom type to a value.